C2SM/DECREMENT/README.md

 ## Ensembles

 It is possible to run the `20_lm_c` step in perturbed-intial-conditions ensemble mode.
 To this end, uncomment the corresponding block of env. vars in `user_settings`.
-Doing so will create sub-directories in in `20_lm_c`and and output.
+Doing so will create member sub-directories in in `20_lm_c`.
 Note that in COSMO6 the random seed cannot be set explicitly and is based on machine time [in ms].

 ## Integrating a custom task in the chain

 DECREMENT is generic enough to allow integration of custom parts in the chain which can be very helpful for *online* post-processing, archiving or custom pre-processing (like the PGW method).

-[//]: # (- ML- CONTINUE HERE)

-To do so, follow these steps:
-1. Create a corresponding directory, like `25_my_post_proc`.
-It can contain digits at the start to indicate the position in the chain but doesn't have to.
+A part is a directory directly placed in the root dir (like the stock parts for INT2LM and COSMO).
+It's name can contain leading digits to indicate the position in the chain for readability but doesn't have to. from now on, let's assume we want to insert the part `45_my_post_proc`.
+It is expected to contain the following elements, some of them being optional:
-2. In that directory, put a `run` file which will be executed at runtime
-3. In `user_settings`, define environment variables that control the scheduling resources for nodes, walltime and partition.
-Their name must follow a certain pattern containing the uppercase name of the part, in our case "MY\_POST\_PROC" (without the preprending digits): `NQS_NODES_MY_POST_PROC`, `NQS_ELAPSED_MY_POST_PROC` and `NQS_QUEUE_MY_POST_PROC`.
-IF sepcial calculations are needed to infer these environmental variables or if others are needed at runtime, one can use an optional `env.sh` file inside the part directory.
-If found, it will be sourced just before submitting the job.
+* the `submit.sh` script.
+It's optional.
+When present, it is used to submit the part and the automated submit mechanism is skipped
+* A `Defaults` directory.
+Any file in that directory will be sourced and `config` and `user_settings` can overwrite the settings.
+Like for stock parts, it can for instance contain the definition of default parameters or the default functions to generate namelists.
+* a `run` file.
+If `submit.sh` is not present, it has to be there.
+It will be the file submitted with environment variables controling the resources used.
+The later must have a name that follows a certain pattern containing the uppercase name of the part without optional leading digits.
+In our case, they would be the following:
+    * `NQS_NODES_MY_POST_PROC` for the nodes number (defaults to 1)
+    * `NQS_NTPN_MY_POST_PROC` for the number of tasks per nodes (defaults to the number of cores per node, so 12 on Piz'Daint)
+    * `NQS_ELAPSED_MY_POST_PROC` for the wall time (defaults to 5 min)
+    * `NQS_PARTITION_MY_POST_PROC` for the machine partition (defaults to `"normal"`)
+* an `env.sh` file.
+It's optional.
+If present and `submit.sh` is not present, it will be sourced before submitting the job.
+It can for instance contain operations to determine the `NQS_XXX` env vars if they need be calculated rather than prescribed in `user_settings`or source a spack environement.

+The last required setting relates to the job dependencies.
+You can check in `defaults.sh` how it's set for the stock parts.
+The format is `export xxx_deps="current_yyy previous_zzz ..."`where `xxx`, `yyy` and `zzz` are valid *short names* of parts to be ran, i.e without the leading digits "kk_" in front of the name.
+In our case, we would add `export my_post_proc_deps="current_lm_f"` to either wome file under `Defaults` or `user_settings`.
+If an newly inserted part needs to make other parts wait for it (e.g. a custom pre processing step like PGW), don't forget to modify their dependencies as well.